That's how much money the average millennial in Germany has - Breaking Latest News

 Savings and checking accounts and stock assets

 The median current account of an average millennial is “only” 2200 euros.
-On the other hand, 4600 euros on savings accounts such as fixed-term and call money accounts.
+In savings accounts such as time and money market accounts, however, 4600 euros.

 In addition, stocks with a median value of EUR 4,900 and funds of EUR 7,200 are held.